tardate/LittleArduinoProjects/README.md

-# 438 Little Electronics and Arduino Projects
+# 439 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [RFID/DeviceDumper](./playground/RFID/DeviceDumper) - getting started with some RFID research and using an RC522 RFID reader with MIFARE Classic cards and tags.
+> Latest addition:sparkles: [QX5252SolarNightLight](./Electronics101/LedDrivers/QX5252SolarNightLight) - exploring the circuit inside most garden solar lights, which uses a QX5252/YX805 boost and charge controller.

 Just my collection of electronics projects, many involving an Arduino in one way or another.